servomac/apistar-from-scratch/tutorial/02-crud-api.md

     and sets an autoincremental id in the Task constructor.
     """
     id = counter()
-    tasks[id] = Task({'id': id, 'definition': definition})
+    tasks[id] = Task({
+        'id': id,
+        'definition': definition,
+        'completed' = False,
+    })
     return tasks[id]
 ```

 The tests should still be green.
-But now, with this small changes, we should be capable of easily implement the delete and update views.
+But now, with this small changes, we should be capable of easily implement the delete and patch views.

 In the routes file we will be using the curly braces syntax for the url id parameter, to pass it to the `delete_task` method.
 API Start by default returns plain text and a 200 status code.
 But when a delete action is successfull a 204 should be returned, and a 404 if the specified task does not exist. `Response`s allows us to customize our responses.